 What are the symptoms of varicose veins?

 Varicose veins usually affect the superficial veins in your legs that are found just below the surface of your skin.
-The most common symptom is enlarged, swollen veins that may not cause any concern other than their appearance.
+The main symptom is enlarged, swollen veins that may not cause any concern other than their appearance.
 Other symptoms can include:

 - painful or aching legs